scmlab/guabao/home.markdown

 ![<small>Photo: [Ron Dollete](https://www.flickr.com/photos/saucesupreme/4434798368).
 CC BY-ND 2.0.</small>](images/guabao-saucesupreme.jpg)

-Guabao is a programming environment encouraging the methodology that a program and its correctness proof shuld be developing hand in hand, and that how a program should be proved could sometimes give hints how the program can be written.
+Guabao is a programming environment encouraging the methodology that **a program and its correctness proof should be developing hand in hand**, and that **how a program should be proved could sometimes give hints how the program can be written**.

 Guabao uses a variation of Edsger W. Dijkstra's [Guarded Command Language](https://en.wikipedia.org/wiki/Guarded_Command_Language) --- see the [language overview](pages/1.%20Language%20Overview.html).
 However, Guabao is also an environment built into an editor.